Call now for addiction support(877) 648-4288

 The first thing you need to do when a family member struggles with alcohol or drug addiction is to educate yourself about the disease of addiction.
 Addiction is classified as a mental health disorder.
 According to the American Society of Addiction Medicine, addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors compulsively despite harmful consequences.
 Your loved one may not understand or deny that they have a problem with addiction.
 The more you understand addiction, the more you will be able to manage the situation.
 There is a vast array of information on addiction that is available to anyone that is interested.
-You can also join a support group which is designed to help loved one of people with addictions like Al-Anon or Nar-Anon.
+You can also join a support group that is designed to help loved ones of people with addictions like Al-Anon or Nar-Anon.

 2. Let Go Of Expectations

 Addiction is a powerful disease that affects various parts of the brain.
 Therefore, you should let go of the expectation that your loved one is going to enter treatment because there are many defense mechanisms that the individual unconsciously uses to protect the addiction.
 This makes it difficult to determine if your loved one is willing, or even ready, to begin recovery.
 When you sit down and share your concerns with your loved one about their addiction to alcohol or drugs, be prepared for the fallout, but never give up hope.
 Common defense mechanisms people with addictions use include:

 Your loved one may deny any problem exists and refuse to accept reality.